Bank of America Corporation (BAC) Stock Analysis

 What does Bank of America Corporation do?

-Bank of America is a diversified financial services company offering consumer banking (deposits, mortgages, credit cards), wealth and investment management, commercial lending, and capital markets services to individuals, businesses, and institutions globally.
+Bank of America is a diversified financial services company offering consumer banking (deposits, mortgages, credit cards), wealth and investment management, commercial and corporate lending, and capital markets services to individuals, businesses, and institutional clients globally.

 Is BAC overvalued or undervalued?